-Placements are paid or unpaid work experience opportunities, and can include a range of workplace activities such as module-based work opportunities, a professional practice year, extra curricular business/industry interactions, internships, practice placements, and summer placements.
+Placements are paid or unpaid work experience opportunities, and can include a range of workplace activities such as module-based work placements, a professional practice year, extra curricular business/industry interactions, internships, practice placements, and summer placements.
 Placements can last from as little as a few days up to a whole year or more, dependent on the type of opportunity students choose to undertake.

-Placements offer the opportunity to gain real-world work experience and the chance to develop skills including business communication, project work, team work, task prioritisation, and time management.
+Placements offer the chance to gain real-world work experience and the chance to develop skills including business communication, project work, team work, task prioritisation, and time management.
 By experiencing prospective career roles, students can also gain knowledge that may assist them in their career decisions.